-The subject is categorized into sub-disciplines like:
+The subject is categorized into sub-disciplines such as:

 - Virology – Study about microscopic viruses.